Extraterrestrial life: Biochemical basis

 Another unknown aspect of potential extraterrestrial life would be the chemical elements that would compose it.
 Life on Earth is largely composed of carbon, but there could be other hypothetical types of biochemistry.
-A potential replacement for carbon should be able to create complex molecules, store information required for evolution, and be freely available in the medium.
+A replacement for carbon would need to be able to create complex molecules, store information required for evolution, and be freely available in the medium.
 To create DNA, RNA, or a close analog, such an element should be able to bind its atoms with many others, creating complex and stable molecules.
-It should be able to create at least three covalent bonds; two for making long strings and at least a third to add new links and allow for diverse information.
+It should be able to create at least three covalent bonds: two for making long strings and at least a third to add new links and allow for diverse information.
 Only nine elements meet this requirement: boron, nitrogen, phosphorus, arsenic, antimony (three bonds), carbon, silicon, germanium and tin (four bonds).
 As for abundance, carbon, nitrogen, and silicon are the most abundant ones in the universe, far more than the others.
-On Earth's crust the most abundant of those elements is silicon, in the Hydrosphere it's carbon and in the atmosphere, it's carbon and nitrogen.
+On Earth's crust the most abundant of those elements is silicon, in the Hydrosphere it is carbon and in the atmosphere, it is carbon and nitrogen.
 Silicon, however, has disadvantages over carbon.
 The molecules formed with silicon atoms are less stable, and more vulnerable to acids, oxygen, and light.
 An ecosystem of silicon-based lifeforms would require very low temperatures, high atmospheric pressure, an atmosphere devoid of oxygen, and a solvent other than water.
 The low temperatures required would add an extra problem, the difficulty to kickstart a process of abiogenesis to create life in the first place.
+Norman Horowitz, head of the Jet Propulsion Laboratory bioscience section for the Mariner and Viking missions from 1965 to 1976 considered that the great versatility of the carbon atom makes it the element most likely to provide solutions, even exotic solutions, to the problems of survival of life on other planets.
+However, he also considered that the conditions found on Mars were incompatible with carbon based life.